anna-reali/dc2021/index.md

 permalink: /
 ---

-The Twenty-Sixth AAAI/SIGAI Doctoral Consortium (DC) will provide a group of PhD students with the opportunity to present, discuss, and explore their research interests and career objectives with established researchers in AI.
+The Twenty-Sixth AAAI/SIGAI Doctoral Consortium (DC) will be held virtually and provide a group of PhD students with the opportunity to present, discuss, and explore their research interests and career objectives with established researchers in AI.
 Its objectives are to:
 - Provide a setting for students to receive feedback on their current research and guidance on future research directions
 - Develop a supportive community of scholars and a spirit of collaborative research
 - Support a new generation of researchers by offering advice about academic, research, industrial, and nontraditional career paths